NonaSuomy/nonasuomy.github.io/_posts/2017-07-30-virt-manager-windows.md

 # CYGWIN + Virt-Manager #

-This is to run virt-manager on a Windows box metal, instead of using X11 forwarding to a remote window of virt-manager.
+This is to run virt-manager on a Windows box bare metal, instead of using X11 forwarding to a remote window of virt-manager.

 Download: [https://www.cygwin.com/setup-x86_64.exe](https://www.cygwin.com/setup-x86_64.exe)